 Once I entered the world of autism with Aidan, it really opened my eyes to what it takes to advocate for your special needs children.
 Prior to last years IEP meeting I always blindly trusted the school system.
 Big Mistake!
 Don’t get me wrong, Anthony’s teachers have all been remarkable, especially his SPED teachers.
-However they don’t get to make all the decisions on what services your child gets, there’s a bunch of people behind the scenes who may in fact care about what your child needs as a student but its also there responsibility to care about the schools budget.
+However they don’t get to make all the decisions on what services your child gets, there’s a bunch of people behind the scenes who may, in fact, care about what your child needs as a student but its also their responsibility to care about the schools budget.

 The testing revealed that Anthony has a severe language disorder that will not improve with the education plan that the school had continued to lay out.
-Anthony needed a smaller, language based program, comparable with an ESL classroom but in a sped setting.
+Anthony needed a smaller, language-based program, comparable with an ESL classroom but in a sped setting.

 When we reconvened last week, I was pleasantly surprised that the school already had their language class room’s teacher in the meeting and a plan to put Anthony into the program for a majority of the day.
 I also instantly fell in love with how well his new language teacher advocated for him.
-By the end of the meeting she had gotten him more services than I had even planned for.
+By the end of the meeting, she had gotten him more services than I had even planned for.

-All in all I am excited for this year because understanding fully what the issue is and having the right service plan in place gives me great hope that he will be able to catch up to his peers.
+All in all, I am excited for this year because understanding fully what the issue is and having the right service plan in place gives me great hope that he will be able to catch up to his peers.